The Crawling Sensation Won't Stop Even If I Go Inside (Autism Heat Sensitivity)

-The heat sensitivity I experience isn't about temperature preference—it's a tactile sensation I can't ignore.
-It's so persistent that I have multiple silent meltdowns because the sensations just won't let up.
+The heat sensitivity I experience isn't about temperature preference—it's a tactile sensation I literally can't ignore.
+It's so persistent that I have multiple silent meltdowns because the sensations just won't let up and they are present everywhere throughout my body.

 The Trigger Point

 Usually after 10-15 minutes of running outside, I begin to sweat.
-The crawling sensation starts immediately and takes my focus away from running.
+The crawling sensation starts immediately and takes my focus away from running, so I stop my pace pretty often because of this.
 I have to stop or slow down significantly just to rub my skin, parts of my hair, and my face.
+Rinse and repeat roughly every 40 seconds-1 minute and I'm already very exhausted and frustrated.

 The Energy Cost

-Running outside costs me 5-7 energy units in the majority of cases.
+Running outside costs me most of my energy majority of the time.
 The sensation is persistent throughout the entire hour I'm running and doesn't let up until I go back inside.
 Even then, it still goes on for a while before eventually slowing down and stopping.

-What should be recovery becomes another drain while still in autistic burnout.
+What should be recovery becomes another drain while still in tackling autistic burnout alongside it.

 What I've Tried

 I've tried running as early as 5:30am.
-Hydrating more.
+(I wake up at 4:30AM so roughly an hour once a wake up, sometimes earlier.
+I tried hydrating more.
 Rubbing my face so sweat doesn't stick to my skin as easily.

 This only helped a little bit.
-It made clear that something on my skin was seriously bothering me.
+It was made clear to me consciously that something on my skin was seriously bothering me.

 Running at 5:30am delays the trigger a bit, but once I start sweating, it still hits, which cuts my runs from 1 hour to just 20-35 minutes as I'm rushing to get home to not drain the rest of my energy, let alone have another meltdown.